DrakeLab/miller-tb-assortativity/README.md

 <img src="images/dealmeida-schematic.png" width="400">

+PROS: Should be easily programmable (adding edges preferentially based on a simple distance calculation that corresponds with scale-free network)

+CONS: Parameters don't correspond to basic network features (mean degree, assortativity coefficient), probably not as well-vetted as Sah (2014), paper seems not super-well written so I might run into trouble

 _Network simulation option 2: re-wire edges of basic SF networks_

 "Top-down" approach of building networks: We will generate scale-free networks according to the parameters listed in Table 1 using the classic BA-algorithm.
 Following network generation, we will update the networks as following: